Hire a Student

 Here are the steps for on-campus departments to hire a Purdue Fort Wayne student:

-- Create a job description that includes student learning outcomes using the Career Readiness Competencies.
+- Create a job description that includes general duties, student learning outcomes, and skills needed such as the Career Readiness Competencies.

 - Create a Handshake account (if you don’t already have one).